What are ways to lead by example through Six Sigma Training?

 - Encourage other leaders to lead by example

-Being a leader with the help of Six Sigma Training in the Philippines means knowing how to own up to your own shortcomings.
+Being a leader with the help of means knowing how to own up to your own shortcomings.
 As a methodology that is heavily geared towards current process improvement, it is important that you show each employee that change begins with themselves.
-This could encourage them to go through a series of productive self-analyses and meaningful introspection to improve their own work ethics.
+This could encourage them to go through a series of productive self-analysis and meaningful introspection to improve their own work ethics.

 You could make a significant change in two ways through Six Sigma Training: improve current business processes with the DMAIC method or introducing new processes with the DMAD method.

-Read on to learn more about how you can lead by example through Six Sigma Training in the Philippines.
+Read on to learn more about how you can lead by example through Six Sigma Training.

 Be Observant of Your Own Weak Points